vatesfr/xen-orchestra/docs/updater.md

 # Updater

-The updater is the central piece to get your XOA on the latest bits of Xen Orchestra.
+The updater is the central piece that keeps your XO Appliance running the latest Xen Orchestra code.

-It allows also to transform your current version in any others (Trial, Starter, Enterprise or Premium) **without downloading a new XOA**.
+It also allows you to change your current version into another (Trial, Starter, Enterprise or Premium) **without downloading a new XOA**.

 > By design, the updater is only available in XOA.
-If you are using the XO from the sources, you'll have to use `git` commands and rebuild to keep up.
+If you are using XO from the sources, you'll have to use `git` commands and rebuild to keep up.

 ## Requirements